MigCaSan/metamorpha-point-cloud-dataset/README.md

 # **METAMORPHA Point Cloud Dataset and Preprocessing**

 ## **Overview**
-This repository is part of the Horizon Europe Project **METAMORPHA** (Grant Agreement No. 101057457).
+This repository is part of the Horizon Europe Project **METAMORPHA**.
 It contains the preprocessing script used to process a dataset of 609 point clouds generated via **White Light Interferometry (WLI)**.
 The dataset also includes a parameter sheet (`data.xlsx`) that summarizes essential metrics derived from the point clouds for machine learning applications.

 ## **Contents**
 - `preprocessing.py`: Python script used to preprocess point clouds and generate the parameter sheet.
-- `data.xlsx`: A structured Excel file with processed data metrics.
+- `./data/data.xlsx`: A structured Excel file with processed data metrics.
-- `notebook_example.ipynb`: A Jupyter notebook explaining step-by-step how preprocessing is applied to a single point cloud file.
+- `process_point_cloud.ipynb`: A Jupyter notebook explaining step-by-step how preprocessing is applied to a single point cloud file.
 - README: You're reading it! 😎

 ## **About the Dataset**